 Citations for multiple books by the same author:

 In the text, the author's texts can usually be differentiated by year.
 They should be listed in chronological order of publication.
-Where you are citing two works by the same author which were published in the same year, these should be labeled with 'a', 'b', 'c' and so on directly after the year.
+Where you are citing two works by the same author that were published in the same year, these should be labeled with 'a', 'b', 'c', and so on directly after the year.

 (Number) Last name, first initial.
 (Year).
 Title.
 Edition (if not the first edition of the book).
 City of publication: Publisher.